nomilogic/social-ai-agent-full-stack/replit.md

 No specific user preferences were provided in the original `replit.md` file.

 ### System Architecture
 The project utilizes a client-server architecture.
 The frontend is a React Single Page Application (SPA) served by an Express.js backend, which also handles all API requests.
-Supabase is used for database persistence and authentication.
+PostgreSQL is used for database persistence with Drizzle ORM for type-safe database operations.
 The system integrates with numerous external social media APIs and AI service providers.

+**Migration Status (August 2025):**
+- Successfully migrated from Supabase to PostgreSQL with Drizzle ORM
+- All database operations moved to server-side for enhanced security
+- Client-server separation implemented with proper API boundaries
+- Google Gemini AI integration active and functional

 **Key Architectural Decisions:**
 *   **Unified Client-Server Deployment**: The React frontend and Express API are served from the same origin on a single port (5000) in production, simplifying deployment and eliminating CORS issues.